imagekit-developer/imagekit-php/README.md

 ```

 ## URL generation

+ImageKit provides inbuild media storage and integration with external origins.
+Refer to the [Documentation](https://docs.imagekit.io/integration/url-endpoints) to learn more about URL endpoints and external [Image Origins](https://docs.imagekit.io/integration/configure-origin) supported by ImageKit.

 ### Using Image path and image hostname or endpoint
 This method allows you to create a URL using the image's path and the ImageKit URL endpoint (urlEndpoint) you want to use to access the image.

-ImageKit provides inbuild media storage and integration with external origins.
-Refer to the [documentation](https://docs.imagekit.io/integration/url-endpoints) to learn more about URL endpoints and external [image origins](https://docs.imagekit.io/integration/configure-origin) supported by ImageKit.

 #### Example
 ```php